Wyatt-SG/whop-license-middleware/README.md

 ## Whop License Middleware

-A simple to use and deploy next api for validating Whop keys
+A simple to use and deploy api for validating Whop keys

 - Validate